durian/superslew/README.md

 - If you enable altitude mode, joystick right/left moves plane up/down.
 You can not go below your starting altitude.

+- If you enable orientation mode, joystick changes the roll and pitch of the plane instead.

 - There are three speeds to choose from.
 The first one has a maximum speed of 8 m/s.
 The second setting has a maximum speed of 128 m/s, and the third one has a maximum speed of 512 m/s.
 The latter